dokidoki717/IERG4180_Project1/README.md

 [Sep.29]: Fixed the stat issue, now it display the time elaspe from the session start to the current point.

 [Otc.04]: Upload another .exe try to fixed the environment problem.
+You can try both .exe if one does not work.